waleedGeorgy/genetic_traveling_salesman/README.md

 # Genetic Traveling Salesman
-Implementation of the genetic algorithm with the PMX crossover for the traveling salesman optimization problem.
+Implementation of the [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) with the PMX crossover for the traveling salesman optimization problem.
-THe shortest path was found for the Starbucks cafe chain in Moscow.
+The shortest path was found for the Starbucks cafe chain in Moscow.